 Meanwhile, the Group ensures the gender equity within the Board of Directors.
-Besides the historical founders, women represent 75% of the Board of Directors.
+Besides the historical founders, women represent 50% of the Board of Directors (75% of Independent Directors).

 3. Environmental information

 Given the nature of our business, the ABC arbitrage Group does not have any direct or material impact on the environment.